1Then all Israel gathered themselves to David to Hebron, saying, “Behold, we are your bone and your flesh.

 4David and all Israel went to Jerusalem (the same is Jebus); and the Jebusites, the inhabitants of the land, were there.

-5The inhabitants of Jebus said to David, “You will not come in here.”
-Nevertheless, David took the stronghold of Zion.
-The same is the city of David.
+5The inhabitants of Jebus said to David, “You will not come in here!”
+Nevertheless, David captured the stronghold of Zion, which is the city of David.

 7David lived in the stronghold; therefore they called it the city of David.